deepset-ai/haystack-home/content/_index.md

     - title: Advanced<br> RAG
       text: Build highly performant RAG pipelines with a multitude of retrieval and generation strategies.
 From hybrid retrieval to self-correction loops, Haystack has got you covered.
       icon: /images/icons/use-case-1.svg
-    - title: Agentic<br> Pipelines
+    - title: AI<br> Agents
-      text: All our LLM generators come with a standard function-calling interface so that your LLM can leverage tools to achieve more.
-Our pipeline architecture provides branching and looping to support complex agent workflows.
+      text: Design production-ready AI agents with standardized tool calling and scalable context engineering.
+Branching and looping pipelines give you full control over complex, multi-step decision flows.
       icon: /images/icons/use-case-4.svg
     - title: Multimodal<br> AI
       text: Architect a next generation AI app around all modalities, not just text.
-Haystack can do tasks like image processing, image generation, and audio transcription too.
+Haystack can do tasks like image processing and audio transcription too.
       icon: /images/icons/use-case-1.svg
     - title: Conversational<br> AI
-      text: All of our generators provide a standardized chat interface so that you can focus on building the perfect bot for your users.
+      text: All of our generators provide a standardized interface so that you can focus on building the perfect bot for your users.
       icon: /images/icons/use-case-2.svg
     - title: Content<br> Generation
       text: The flexibility and composability of Haystack’s prompt flow is unparalleled.
 Leverage our Jinja-2 templates and build a content generation engine that exactly matches your workflow.